-- 3.5 The Internal Audit Service is carried out within the Audit & Management Assurance Section within Finance. - 3.6 The scope and objectives of the Internal Audit Service is to: - Appraise and report on the adequacy of internal controls across the whole organisation as a contribution to the proper, economic, efficient and effective use of resources.
-This includes: - i. the completeness, reliability and integrity of information, both financial and operational, - ii. the systems established to ensure compliance with policies, plans, procedures, laws and regulations, - iii. the extent to which assets and interests are accounted for and safeguarded from loss, - iv. the economy, efficiency and effectiveness with which resources are employed and; - v.
-Whether operations are being carried out as planned and objectives and goals are being met. - Promote good governance arrangements and monitor progress made against governance actions. - Support the risk management process within the Council. - Advise on internal controls, risks or governance arrangements. - Support where necessary on relevant corporate / service projects or reviews. - Add value through advice, facilitation and training (subject to there being no impact on core assurance work, the maintenance of independence and the availability of skills and resources). - Be proactive in countering fraud and corruption. - Provide a corporate fraud investigation service. - Support the work of the Audit and Governance Committee. - Provide assurance over the financial operation of the Council's maintained schools. - Provide assurance on government funds allocated to nurseries, pre-schools and childminders. - Provide an Internal Audit service for partnerships as directed by the Council. - Provide grant certification work as directed by the Council and/or external bodies. - 3.7 The detailed work of Internal Audit is set out within the risk based Internal Audit Plan which is designed to support the Chief Internal Auditor's Annual Internal Audit Opinion and Council's Annual Governance Statement (AGS). - 3.8 In conducting its work, and if appropriate to do so, Internal Audit may choose to place reliance on the work of other assurance providers (e.g. External Audit, inspection agencies etc), to avoid duplication of effort and to maximise resources.
+- 7.5 The Internal Audit Service structurally sits within the Audit & Management Assurance Team within Finance. - 7.6 The scope and objectives of the Internal Audit Service is to: - Appraise and report on the adequacy of internal controls across the whole organisation as a contribution to the proper, economic, efficient and effective use of resources.
+This includes: - i. the completeness, reliability and integrity of information, both financial and operational, - ii. the systems established to ensure compliance with policies, plans, procedures, laws and regulations, - iii. the extent to which assets and interests are accounted for and safeguarded from loss, - iv. the economy, efficiency and effectiveness with which resources are employed, and - v. whether operations are being carried out as planned and objectives and goals are being met. - Promote good governance arrangements and monitor progress made against governance actions. - Support the risk management process within the Council. - Advise on internal controls, risks or governance arrangements. - Support where necessary on relevant corporate / service projects or reviews.

+- Add value through advice, facilitation and training (subject to there being no impact on core assurance work, the maintenance of independence and the availability of skills and resources). - Be proactive in countering fraud and corruption. - Provide a corporate fraud investigation service. - Support the work of the Audit and Governance Committee. - Provide assurance over the financial operation of the Council's maintained schools. - Provide assurance on government funds allocated to nurseries, pre-schools and childminders. - Provide an Internal Audit service for partnerships as directed by the Council. - Provide grant certification work as directed by the Council and/or external bodies. - 7.7 The detailed work of Internal Audit is set out within the risk based Internal Audit Plan which is designed to support the Chief Internal Auditor's Annual Internal Audit Opinion and Council's Annual Governance Statement (AGS). - 7.8 In conducting its work, and if appropriate to do so, Internal Audit may choose to place reliance on the work of other assurance providers (e.g. External Audit, inspection agencies etc), to avoid duplication of effort and to maximise resources.

-4 AUTHORITY (Standards 1000, 1010)
+8. Authority (Standards 1000, 1010)

-Accounts and Audit Regulations (England) 2020
+Accounts and Audit (Amendment) Regulations 2021

-4.1 Regulation 5 of the Accounts and Audit Regulations (England) 2020 requires the Council to "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, and taking into account public sector internal auditing standards or guidance."
+8.1 Regulation 5 of the Accounts and Audit (Amendment) Regulations 2021 requires the Council to "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, and taking into account public sector internal auditing standards or guidance."
 The Regulations also add that authorities are to "make available such documents and records and supply such information and explanations as are considered necessary by those conducting the internal audit".